-Raising good kids in a culture where they can get whatever they want with the click of a button is tricky.
-But fear not, parents!
-We’ve got plenty of ways you can curb a case of the gimmes.
-Our tips below will help turn materialistic tendencies into reflective mindfulness––(really!).
-After all, the earlier you teach your kids to be less self-involved and more generous, the better.
+Raising caring and kind kids in a day and age where just about anything can be ordered and delivered with the click of a button (or a command) is no easy feat.
+After all, Alexa might seem generous and all, but she’s not where kids need to look for parental guidance.
+To help you out, we listed a few tips and tricks that’ll help you turn materialistic tendencies into reflective mindfulness––(really!)—because the earlier you teach your kids to be less self-involved and more generous, the better.
 Keep reading to see them all.

 Plant the Seeds of Generosity at Home